Skip to Main Content

 Shades from Polyester Fabric

-A popular window treatment is honeycomb shades.
-Typically made from polyester fabric, which is already made-out of recycled materials.
-At the present time there is no way to recycle polyester fabric.
-So, how about donating it to a school or after-school program for craft projects.
-Just cut the fabric off the headrail.
+Honeycomb shades are a popular choice for window treatments.
+They are typically made from polyester fabric, which is often derived from recycled materials.
+Currently, there isn't a way to recycle polyester fabric.
+Instead, you might consider donating it to a school or an after-school program for craft projects.
+Just remove the fabric from the headrail, and it can be repurposed for creative activities.

 Blinds from Wood, Faux Wood, or Woven Wood